Local elections in Taiwan: Types

 Since 2014, local elections have been unified to a single vote, typically in November, held once every four years.
 Mayors, magistrates, and chiefs are elected using first-past-the-post voting.
 Councillors and council representatives are elected using single non-transferable vote.

 List of local elections

+Notes: Green refers to all eligible positions are up for election.
+Yellow refers to only some of the positions are up for election.